What To See & Things To Do In Sozopol, Bulgaria

 I wanted the sea, sand, culture, and fun.
 Here I was, sitting in the idyllic and calm Rhodope mountains, but longing for the sea and sand – a far cry from where I was.

-I weighed up my options of where to go on the Black Sea coast of Bulgaria and decided that Sozopol was the place to visit.
+I weighed up my options for visiting the Black Sea coast of Bulgaria and decided on Sozopol.
 With three beaches and a wealth of history, Sozopol beat the other options I had in mind.

-Now I had chosen to visit Sozopol; my next course of action was to find myself a hotel.
+Now that I had chosen to visit Sozopol, my next course of action was to find a hotel.
 There are a wealth of lower-cost options for hotels in Sozopol, but I wanted to treat myself and booked a 5-star hotel called the Blu Bay Hotel.
 The pictures of the rooms looked nice, the reviews were great, and the balcony overlooking the harbor sold me.

 With a hotel booked, I packed my bag, filled the car with petrol, and was ready to go and visit Sozopol for my enjoyable weekend.